chaosvector/vim-business-model-canvas/README.md

 ## Features

 - Setup a *Business Model Canvas* from scratch starting with the template.
-- Edit your modified Business Model any time in the battle prooven grid layout or each element individually.
+- Edit your modified Business Model any time in the battle proven grid layout or each element individually.
 - Keep your Model under the version control of your choice.
 Go crazy and come back just like how it should be.
 - Iterate superfast with your wizardly team of highly trained monkeys from close and afar.
 - Free up that whiteboard for more relevant doodles.